Pankyes-Dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Hide files with bin pattern
+Lines of files stsrting with a letter